 I’ve had anxiety for as long as I can remember.
 Some of my earliest memories involve feeling anxious with a tight chest and general feeling of dread in the pit of my stomach.
 Over the course of my life, anxiety has affected my work, relationships and general quality of life.
 And as someone in recovery, my anxiety only got worse once I stopped numbing my symptoms with drugs and alcohol.

-We tend to view anxiety as a bad thing, but physiologically, anxiety is just the body’s natural response to threat.
+We tend to view anxiety as a bad thing, but physiologically, anxiety is just the body’s natural response to a threat.
 The problem occurs when we experience anxiety without a threat, especially during the most vulnerable beginning phases of the recovery process.
 This can be paralyzing at times, but it doesn’t have to be.
 By understanding the root of anxiety and learning strategies to cope, you can overcome anxious feelings and function well in everyday life.